azist/azos/src/Azos/Apps/Injection/readme.md

 }
 ```

-The dependency injection is performed into private fields decorated with `[Inject]` attribute.
+The dependency injection is performed into private fields decorated with the `[Inject]` attribute.
 Once injected,
 you can references dependencies in the `Validate()`(and any other) method.
 In our example we invoke validation
 routine which checks if the specified email is used by some other patient ID - this is an example of module injection.
 Modules are loaded during app boot (by default), and can be resolved via `App.ModuleRoot.Get<IModule>(name)` service locator,